 I am writing on behalf of Sunshine staff to give word of thanks for all efforts taken to ensure that we are working in a safe environment.
-Our staff Samwel Mburu has been spraying surface disinjectant atleast twice in a week on dorms and class windows and doors.
-Gate, afford and kitchen and affice tables are sanitized daily as most staff come from without the center.
-Our temperatures are taken as we enter the center and recommendations measures plus regularly washing our hands with soap has been of great help in eradicating the infections.
-We have a hand washing station just outside the office and at the gate to ensure even visitors first wash their hands before they are attended to.
-Masks are also provided to all staffs to ensure they keep themselves and the children say Lili Gishu.
+Our staff Samwel Mburu has been spraying surface disinfectant atleast twice in a week on dorms and class windows and doors.
+Gate, affir door and kitchen and office tables are sanitized daily as most staff come from without the center.
+Our temperatures are taken as we enter the center and recording.
+These measures plus regularly washing our hands with scap has been of great help in eradicating the injections.
+We have a hand washing station just outside the office and at the gate to ensure even visitors first wash their hands before they are attended to Masks are also provided to all staffs to ensure they keep themselves and the children safe Lili Gishu.
 Accountant.

-We are thankful for the measures taken to keep us safe here at the centre.
-Out temperal are always taken when leaving for school and Church and likewise when we are getting back to the centre like also wash burthand with Liquid Soap everytime we get in from School, before getting to dining and after as we have many lareas of washi play trands.
-Hnytime one of us has a headache or Other Small Sickness, Father Dorm gives medicine and we get back to softwo.
-On behalf of sunshine boys, I say thank you very much for keeping us safe?
-God bless Mou. + Julius Mwangi > Grade 6
+We are thankful for the measures taken to keep us sape here at the centre.
+Out temperal are always taken when leaving for school and church and likewise when we are getting back to the centre like also wash out hand with higuid soap everytime we get in from school, before getting to dining and after play as we have many areas of washing and after play as we have many areas of washing trands.

+Anytime one of us has a headache of any other small sickness, Falher Dorm gives us medicine and we get back to school.

+On behalf of sunshine boys, I say thank you very much for keeping us safe.